 Bridges are highly durable, but eventually they will need to be re-cemented or replaced as a result of normal wear.
 In some cases, the use of a bridge may not be feasible, and the best alternative solution is a dental implant.

 Dental implants are used to replace teeth that you have lost to decay, gum disease, or injury.
 They can be both restorative and cosmetic in nature, returning full function to your mouth and also giving you a smile that you’re excited to show the world.
 Sometimes implants are used in conjunction with bridgework and crowns.
-Dr. Huff offers a variety of implant options.
-To read more about his background and methodology, please visit our implants page.
+Dr. Groth works with a dental partner in the office to offer a variety of implant options.
+To read more about her methodology, please visit our implants page.

 Root canal therapy is an excellent way to save a decayed tooth that would otherwise die and need to be removed.
 Root canal therapy can solve your chronic pain issues and stop the infection from spreading to other teeth.